IanW000/UE4MultiplayerGamePong-/KavtekAssignment_FullProject/ReadMe.txt

 Most functions were implemented in → KavtekAssignment/Source/CPPGameInstance
 ------------------------------------------------------------------------------------
 Important!
-If you run the full project in Unreal Engine, it may not be able to access/transfer data from Firebase correctly because the folder doesn't include google-services.json file (which holds my Firebase account information)
+If you run the this project in Unreal Engine, it may not be able to access/transfer data from Firebase correctly because this project folder doesn't include google-services.json file (which holds my Firebase account information)